Admission Standards

 Please also note that admitted students must provide the Department of Psychology with an official transcript, showing proof of degree conferral from the student's institution or an official letter of completion from their university registrar's office if an official transcript is not yet available.
 Students who do not provide proof of degree conferral before fall semester begins are not eligible to hold an assistantship/scholarship and will be unable to register for classes.

-Most typically, students who wish to complete a terminal master’s degree will be in the Personnel track.
 This 2-year M.A. degree program does not involve writing a master’s thesis.
 It is designed for students who wish to gain a broad knowledge of I/O psychology in order to work in applied settings after they complete the degree.
-Students take relevant coursework, have an applied practicum experience, and finally, take a “comprehensive-style” examination as the capstone of their two years of coursework.
+Students take relevant coursework, have an applied practicum experience, and finally, take a “comprehensive-style specialty” examination as the capstone of their two years of coursework.